 - In long reading lists direct students to core texts and chapters.
 Help them to access alternative forms of information if available, eg DVD.

 - Be sympathetic towards an erratic style of presentation, looking first at the overall content of essays rather than errors in spelling, punctuation or grammar and syntax (unless these are learning outcomes of the course).

 - Provide constructive feedback with a full explanation of what is needed to improve.

 Most students who have been formally assessed as having a specific learning difficulty are able to apply to their funding body for Disabled Students' Allowance (DSAs) to meet the cost of support required to help them access the course on a comparable level with their peers.
 Subject to an assessment of need, DSAs can meet the cost of a computer with specialist software and a Dictaphone, and meet the cost of the additional photocopying and books which the students often require.
 DSAs can also meet the cost of one-to-one sessions with a specialist tutor or mentor, which can help students become more effective learners and, by improving their skills and confidence, enhance their future employability.

 What you can do

-If you think that a student you teach may have a specific learning disability, please encourage them to arrange an appointment with one of the Dyslexia Tutors in the Dean of Students' Office to discuss their difficulties.
+If you think that a student you teach may have a specific learning disability, please encourage them to arrange an appointment with one of the Dyslexia Tutors in the Student Support Service to discuss their difficulties.